 in the Chesapeake Bay.
 We'll make a model rain garden in the lab and test it out with

 some polluted water!
-This lab uses everyday materials that many students will have
+This lab uses everyday materials that many students have at

 What is a Watershed?

-Most students in Maryland don't live right on the Chesapeake Bay, but they do live
+Most Maryland students don't live right on the Chesapeake Bay, but they do live in

-in the Chesapeake Bay watershed.
-In this lab, students will explore their watershed
+the Chesapeake Bay watershed.
+In this lab, students will explore their watershed and